rust-unofficial/too-many-lists/text/first-pop.md

 function evaluated to its last expression, every block also evaluates to its last expression.
 Normally we supress this behaviour with semi-colons, which instead makes the block evaluate to the empty tuple, `()`.
-This is actually the value what functions that don't declare a return value -- like `push` -- return.
+This is actually the value that functions that don't declare a return value -- like `push` -- return.

 So instead, we can write `pop` as: